Tuning into the Fox News debate last night, 9 o'clock.

 In traditional terms, by normal standards, Donald Trump would have been hurt tonight.

-You know, that answer to Megan Kelly had a boish quality about that's the way it came across.
+You know, that answer to Megan Kelly had a boarish quality about it.

 It's all about him.

-But you know, we're in uncharted territory, and it's a little hard to sit here and pontificate when you're not quite sure in this political environment whether in fact Trump continued to score tonight.
+But, you know, we're in uncharted territory, and it's a little hard to sit here and pontificate when you're not quite sure in this political environment whether, in fact, Trump continued to score tonight.

 He just gets away with it.